vedant-im10/Zeta-Website/README.md

-# 🌐 Zeta Website: Real-Time Collaboration Platform
+# 🌐 Zeta: Real-Time Collaboration Platform

 **A cloud-based IoT infrastructure enabling teams to collaborate in real-time, communicate efficiently, and share content effortlessly via a user-friendly platform.**

 ## 📜 Project Overview

 This project focuses on creating an interactive web platform for team collaboration.
 It allows users to communicate effortlessly through real-time chat, share ideas, and collaborate on content in a centralized space.
 Built with cloud infrastructure, the platform ensures smooth interaction across devices, reducing the need for in-person meetings and streamlining communication.
+Built with React, Firebase, and Redux, it offers smooth communication and file sharing capabilities for users working in teams.

 ## 🚀 Features